Algorithmic idealism: what should you believe to experience next?: Predictions of algorithmic idealism

-However, Algorithmic Idealism predicts that $\mathbf{P}_{\rm 1st}\approx \mathbf{P}_{\rm 3rd}$ under natural conditions that we expect to be satisfied when we encounter ordinary observers in our every-day lives, and in this sense it predicts the emergence of objective reality.
+Indeed, algorithmic idealism predicts that $\mathbf{P}_{\rm 1st}\approx \mathbf{P}_{\rm 3rd}$ under natural conditions that we expect to be satisfied when we encounter ordinary observers in our every-day lives, and in this sense it predicts the emergence of objective reality.
 This can be seen as follows.
-Due to Postulate~2, $\mathbf{P}_{\rm 1st}$ is exactly what a method of universal induction $M$ would give you.
-But similarly as in the Earth example above, if $x$ contains enough data (think about a pretty accurate description of all functionally relevant details in your friend Bob's brain), then a good method of induction is expected to extract an exhaustive description of all relevant physical laws of world $W$, and of all relevant facts of Bob's environment, from this --- and hence to predict that this self state evolves as if it were embedded into world $W$.
+Due to Postulate~2, $\mathbf{P}_{\rm 1st}$ is exactly what the method of universal induction $M$ would give you.
+But similarly as in the Earth example above, if $x$ contains enough data (think about a pretty accurate description of all functionally relevant details in your friend Bob's brain), then a good method of induction is expected to extract an exhaustive description of all relevant physical laws of world $W$ from it, and of all relevant facts of Bob$_{\rm 3rd}$'s environment --- and hence is expected to predict that this self state evolves as if it were embedded into world $W$.
 In other words, this method of inductive inference should approximately predict $\mathbf{P}_{\rm 3rd}$.
 Thus, according to Postulate 2, what happens to Bob \textit{from his perspective} (via $\mathbf{P}_{\rm 1st}$) will be in agreement with $\mathbf{P}_{\rm 3rd}$: you share the world $W$ with Bob.

 In the bit model, the correctness of this argumentation is indeed a theorem: the evolution of your friend Bob's self state according to world $W$ is $\mathbf{P}_{\rm 3rd}$, which is a computable measure because the world $W$ is computable.
-Hence, due to the standard mathematical results on Solomonoff induction, algorithmic probability (that is, $\mathbf{P}_{\rm 1st}$) must converge towards it with worldly probability one, in the limit of more and more bits that Bob learns.
+Hence, due to some variant of Eq.~(\ref{eqSolInd}), algorithmic probability (or rather its normalized version $\mathbf{P}_{\rm 1st}$) must converge towards it with worldly probability one, in the limit of more and more bits that Bob learns.

+Returning to the question of the beginning of this section, this result suggests that algorithmic idealism should not be classified as solipsistic: if Alice points at some piece of matter (or structure) that encodes some self state $x$ in her world, then she can in many cases conclude that ``somebody is really at home'' in this structure in some sense.
+This is because if $\mathbf{P}_{\rm 1st}\approx \mathbf{P}_{\rm 3rd}$, the probabilistic evolution of this structure in Alice's world (via $\mathbf{P}_{\rm 3rd}$) faithfully represents the evolution of some Bob's first-person perspective (via $\mathbf{P}_{\rm 1st}$), even if Alice interacts with it.